Conneaut Creek water in the Ohio-Pennsylvania Steelhead Alley watershed

 If Conneaut is too low, too high, or too crowded, compare Chagrin River, Chautauqua Creek, or Cattaraugus Creek before waiting at one pool.

-Ohio regulations apply on Ohio water; Pennsylvania regulations and easements apply where the creek crosses into Pennsylvania.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Ohio rules apply on Ohio water.
+Pennsylvania rules and easements apply where the creek crosses into Pennsylvania.
 Confirm the state and reach before fishing.

 Conneaut gauge and lower creek